Anonymous15052003/ML_Fitness_Dataset/README.md

+# Created by SHARON CHATTOPADHYAY [R21EF032], CSE "A"
 # ML_Fitness_Dataset

 Downloaded a dataset from kaggle.com and applied at least 10 pre-processing steps to the dataset using python programming.